MadeleineMcDougall/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Madeleine McDougall is a graduate student of Carleton University's M.A.
-History program.
-Her areas of study are decolonization, the representation of history in museum spaces, and Canadian history.
 She is currently employed as a teaching asisstant with the Carleton and as a Heritage Specialist with the City of Ottawa.